 Tooth Extraction Omaha, NE

-A good dentist always follows the rule that tooth extraction should be the last option.
+The best dentists always follow the rule that tooth extraction should be the last option.
 A surgical extraction is a treatment option that shall only be considered when no other viable treatments can be performed to save the tooth.

-Scheduling a dental consultation will help you understand why tooth extraction is important.
+Scheduling a dental consultation will help you understand why tooth extraction and wisdom teeth removal can be vital for your oral health.

-At All Smiles Family Dentistry Omaha, Nebraska, we guarantee that our dental professionals do everything within their capacity to save your tooth before resorting to dental extraction or other oral surgery procedures.
+At All Smiles Family Dentistry located in Omaha, Nebraska, we guarantee that our dental professionals do everything within their capacity to save your tooth before resorting to dental extraction or other oral surgery procedures.

 Tooth Extraction and the Reasons Behind Its Importance